 Sherlock Holmes, Sherlock (BBC)

-Analyzing data from 4203 people who took our Emotional Intelligence Test, we looked into how men deal with their emotions.
-What our study revealed was an evident difference between the emotional attitude of younger and older men.
-While both groups (men under 40 and men over 40) still struggled to accept their emotional side, the problem was more prominent for the younger age group.
-Here are some of the results of our study:
+This brings me to my blog topic.
+Analyzing data from 4,203 people who took Queendom’s Emotional Intelligence Test, I looked into how men deal with their emotions.
+What my study revealed was the gap between the emotional attitude of younger and older men (men under 40 vs. men over 40).
+While both age groups struggle to accept their emotional side, the problem was more prominent for the younger men.
+Here are some of the results of the study:

 • 31% of men under the age of 40 struggle to identify their feelings (compared to 8% of men over 40).

-• 31% of men under the age of 40 find it hard to express their feelings (compared to 17% of men over 40).
+• 31% find it hard to express their feelings (compared to 17% of men over 40).
 Why?
-Well, according to 36% of younger men, talking about their feelings requires a degree of vulnerability that they are not comfortable with (compared to 21% of older men).
+Well, according to 36% of them, talking about their feelings requires vulnerability, which they are not comfortable with.

-• 24% of men under the age of 40 are uneasy displaying affection or appreciation; 23% are uncomfortable when expected to console someone (compared to 13% of men over 40, in both cases).
+• 24% are uneasy displaying affection; 23% are uncomfortable when they are expected to console someone (compared to 13% of men over 40, in both cases).

-• 44% of men under the age of 40 said that they will do whatever they can to keep themselves from crying (compared to 30% of men over 40).
+• 44% said that they will not allow themselves to cry (compared to 30% of men over 40).

-• 33% of men under the age of 40 indicated that people who are overtly emotional make them uncomfortable (compared to 26% of men over 40).
+• 33% are uncomfortable around people who openly show their emotions (compared to 26% of men over 40).

-• 11% of men under the age of 40 said that they would rather be feared than loved (compared to 3% of men over 40).
+• 11% said that they would rather be feared than loved (compared to 3% of men over 40).

-• 17% of men under the age of 40 said that when they make a decision, they “rely purely on logic” rather their gut feelings (compared to 8% of men over 40).
+• 17% said that when they make a decision, they “rely purely on logic” rather their gut feelings (compared to 8% of men over 40).

 “Your highly emotional reaction is most illogical.”